cecile-meier-scherling/cecile-meier-scherling.github.io/_pages/about.md

 - Dr. Mary L. Gray ([Microsoft Research](https://marylgray.org/))
 - Dr. Franziska Michor ([Department of Data Science, Dana-Farber Cancer Institute](http://michorlab.dfci.harvard.edu/))
 - Dr. Simona Cristea ([Department of Data Science, Dana-Farber Cancer Institute](https://labs.dana-farber.org/aguirrelab/people/simona-cristea-phd))

 I graduated from Boston University's College of Engineering with a Bachelor of Science in Biomedical Engineering in 2022 and a concentration in machine learning.
 There, my senior thesis was awarded the "Societal Impact Award".
-I started my PhD in Computational Biology at Brown University in 2022, advised by Dr. Lorin Crawford and Jeffrey Bailey.
+I started my PhD in Computational Biology at Brown University in 2022, advised by [Dr. Lorin Crawford](http://www.lcrawlab.com/) and [Dr. Jeffrey Bailey](https://baileylab.org/).
+During the summer of 2025, I was a Research Intern at Microsoft Research New England working with [Dr. Lorin Crawford](http://www.lcrawlab.com/), [Dr. Ashley Conard](https://www.microsoft.com/en-us/research/people/ashleyconard/) and [Dr. Mary L. Gray](https://marylgray.org/).

 ---
 # Key research projects

+## A Statistical and Machine Learning Approach to Investigating Unmapped Regions of the Malaria Parasite Genome
+While the malaria parasite's genome (*Plasmodium falciparum*) shows limited overall genetic variation, much of it is concentrated in highly dynamic subtelomeric regions.
+These regions encode genes that help the parasite evade human immunity, making them crucial for its survival.
+I am developing an AI-driven framework that leverages statistical methods and Variational Autoencoders to analyze these challenging genomic regions.
+This approach aims to uncover their role in shaping parasite population structure and identify shared genetic variants across populations.
+Insights from this research could improve our understanding of malaria progression and guide the development of novel drug targets.

 ## Bayesian Mixed-Effects Modeling for Drug-Resistance Forecasting
 Built a scalable, interpretable Bayesian modeling pipeline to estimate and predict the spatial spread and selection of drug-resistance mutations using genomic surveillance data collected across regions and time.
 The framework leverages partial pooling and hierarchical structure to handle sparse and noisy observations while producing calibrated uncertainty estimates suitable for downstream decision support.